chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Tackling the Dynamicity in a Production LLM Serving System with SOTA Optimizations via Hybrid Prefill/Decode/Verify Scheduling on Efficient Meta-kernels](https://arxiv.org/abs/2412.18106): for Ascend GPU (perhaps also work for NVIDIA?)
 - [ ] [MEPipe: Democratizing LLM Training with Memory-Efficient Slice-Level Pipeline Scheduling on Cost-Effective Accelerators](https://dl.acm.org/doi/10.1145/3689031.3717469): maybe inference on RTX4090?
 - [ ] [PASK: Cold Start Mitigation for Inference with Proactive and Selective Kernel Loading on GPUs](https://xianweiz.github.io/doc/papers/pask_dac25.pdf): DAC's paper for hardware
+- [ ] [Performance Implications of Pipelining the Data Transfer in CPU-GPU Heterogeneous Systems](https://dl.acm.org/doi/full/10.1145/3746231): talk about CPU-GPU data transfer with pin memory, UVM and asyncMemcpy
+- [ ] [LLMShare: Optimizing LLM Inference Serving with Hardware Architecture Exploration](https://ieeexplore.ieee.org/abstract/document/11132534): a simulator that models the performance and cost across different hardware solutions and introduce a customized design space exploration framework to identify optimal setups efficiently, accepted by DAC'25

 #### GPU sharing